Revisto/patterns/PrinciplePatterns/SOLIDPrinciples/SingleResponsibility/README.md

 Helps to write decoupled code, where each class has its own job.

 ## Real Life Example 🏪
-A kitchen where the chef cooks, a waiter serves, and a cashier handles payments.
-Each role has its own distinct job.
+A kitchen where:
+- Chef only cooks
+- Waiter only serves
+- Cashier only handles money

 ## Examples in Frameworks / Workspaces 💻
 -